ReeseWang/ruoxi.wang/wireless-surround.md

 PHICOMM R1 is a smart speaker whose cloud service had been shutdown and not 'smart' anymore so I'm able to get an unused one for about $11 in China.
 It comes with Android 5.1, 5GHz WiFi and an open network ADB port, which make it a decent wireless speaker node.

-Today we're going to setup a 5.1 wireless surround speaker system for a PC (running Windows) with 6 PHICOMM R1 speakers.
+Today we're going to set up a 5.1 wireless surround speaker system for a PC (running Windows) with 6 PHICOMM R1 speakers.

-While multicast works well in wired network, [multicast in WiFi has several limitations](https://en.wikipedia.org/wiki/IP_multicast#Wireless_(802.11)_considerations) that make me turn to unicast instead.
-First, for most of the time wireless AP can't transmit multicast packets continuously and bandwidth is limited; Second, multicast packets don't have retransmission mechanism so that they are prone to data loss, which is unbearable in our case.
+While multicast works well in wired networks, [multicast in WiFi has several limitations](https://en.wikipedia.org/wiki/IP_multicast#Wireless_(802.11)_considerations) that make me turn to unicast instead.
+First, for most of the time, wireless AP can't transmit multicast packets continuously and bandwidth is limited; Second, multicast packets don't have retransmission mechanisms so that they are prone to data loss, which is unbearable in our case.

 So I created a fork on my [GitHub](https://github.com/ReeseWang/scream) to add the functionality of splitting multi-channel audio over multiple destinations (e.g. Front Left and Front Center to 192.168.0.2, while Front Center and Front Right to 192.168.0.3).